Three New Places to Move, Meet, and Play

 - Virtual/Online Open House

-Residents are invited to share their feedback on the aquatic and recreation facility and site concept, and suggest future considerations for the relocated baseball facilities.
+Residents are invited to share their feedback on the aquatic and recreation facility and site concept, and suggest future considerations for the multi-use community park facilities.
 Refer to the "How to Participate" section below for details on how to participate.

 Engagement opportunities include a survey, public open houses, and focus group workshops with various user and community groups, and key partners.